- Search The Registry

-That day, twelve young Black students walked into history in Clinton, TN.
-They were the first students to desegregate a state-supported high school in the south.
+Twelve young black students walked into history in Clinton, TN, that day.
+They were the first students to desegregate a state-supported high school in the South.

-Clinton High School holds the honor of having the first Black person to graduate from a public high school in the South; Bobby Cain.
-It was a great victory for the 20th century American Civil Rights Movement.
-The events of that school year and the years that followed are celebrated at the Green McAdoo Cultural Center, which opened on August 26, 2006, the 50th anniversary of their first walk to Clinton High School.
+Clinton High School holds the honor of having the first Black person to graduate from a public high school in the South, Bobby Cain.
+It was a great victory for the 20th-century American Civil Rights Movement.
+The events of that school year and the following years are celebrated at the Green McAdoo Cultural Center, which opened on August 26, 2006, the 50th anniversary of their first walk to Clinton High School.

-Their courage is commemorated in a life size statue on the grounds of the museum.
-The students met at Green McAdoo school each day and walked down the hill to Clinton High School, now Clinton Middle School.
+Their courage is commemorated in a life-size statue on the museum grounds.
+The students met at Green McAdoo School daily and walked down the hill to Clinton High School, now Clinton Middle School.